openjdk/jdk/doc/testing.md

 _tiered_ test groups exist.
 Tiered test groups are not component-specific, but rather cover the significant parts of the entire JDK.

-Multiple tiers allow balancing test coverage and test costs.
+Multiple tiers allow balancing test coverage and testing costs.
 Lower test tiers are supposed to contain the simpler, quicker and more stable tests.
 Higher tiers are supposed to contain progressively more thorough, slower, and sometimes less stable tests, or the tests that require special configuration.

-When choosing which tiers to run, contributors are advised to run the first N tiers they can afford to run.
+Contributors are expected to run the tests for the areas that are changed, and the first N tiers they can afford to run, but at least tier1.

 A brief description of the tiered test groups:

 - `tier1`: This is the lowest test tier.
 Multiple developers run these tests every day.
-Normally, at least this tier should be clean before integration.
 Because of the widespread use, the tests in `tier1` are carefully selected and optimized to run fast, and to run in the most stable manner.
 The test failures in `tier1` are usually followed up on quickly, either with fixes, or adding relevant tests to problem list.
 GitHub Actions workflows, if enabled, run `tier1` tests.

 - `tier2`: This test group covers even more ground.
-These contain, among other things, tests that either run for too long to be at `tier1`, tests for less stable and/or experimental features, tests for less essential JDK components (for example, jaxp).
+These contain, among other things, tests that either run for too long to be at `tier1`, or may require special configuration, or tests that are less stable, or cover the broader range of less critical JVM and JDK features/components (for example, jaxp).

 - `tier3`: This test group includes more stressful tests, the tests for corner cases not covered by previous tiers, plus the tests that require GUIs.
 As such, this suite